-Melania Trump Is ‘Trying Too Hard’ With Fashion Choices And Needs To ‘Upgrade’ Her Hair, Says Vogue Editor
+Melania Trump Is ‘Trying Too Hard’ With Fashion Choices And Needs To ‘Upgrade’ Her Hair, Says ‘Vogue’ Editor

 “You make the choice to be in Trumpland or you make the choice to eject yourself from the horror of Trumpland.
 I’ve made my choice not to be part of Trumpland,” Andre said.

-What looks can America expect from Melania Trump when she’s first lady?
+What looks can America expect from Melania Trump when she’s First Lady?
 Andre predicts she’ll appear in “super-cinched waists, hourglass silhouettes and pencil skirts.”
 He observes that she favors the one-shoulder style, which Jackie Kennedy wore by Oleg Cassini.
 The Vogue editor continues that Melania evidently opts for “monotone matching coats and beige dresses,” and will probably have her hair “always be flying once she goes down the stairs of Air Force One.”

 https://t.co/iUKDKLe5Zu – Melania Trump friend André Leon Talley: “I’ve made my choice not to be part of Trumpland” https://t.co/MCMkmqEvPz